shauntmcgovern/SABBusinessEntrepreneurialConcept-GateyExploreEducator-MarketerArtistRoze-ededededed89/data/README.txt

 spaces_media
 Folder containing the spaces audio files created by the account.
 These files can be viewed by using QuickTime or VLC Media Player (https://www.videolan.org/vlc/).
 VLC Media Player is an open-source application that gives you the ability to play media from your computer or a disk, or to stream it from the Web.
 ----------------------
-tweet_media
+tweets_media
 Folder of images, videos, and/or gifs shared in the account’s Tweets.
 Note: this folder does not include media hosted on other platforms but linked on Twitter (for example, Youtube videos).

 If Tweets have been produced and there is associated media, you can match the media to the Tweet data file.
-The filename for each media file in the tweet_media folder contains a numerical ID that corresponds to a Tweet in the Tweet file.
+The filename for each media file in the tweets_media folder contains a numerical ID that corresponds to a Tweet in the Tweet file.
 By searching the Tweet file for the numeric portion of the filename of the media, you can find the corresponding Tweet.

-If your production includes a Tweet file and did not include a tweet_media folder, this is because there was no media associated with the Tweet file.
+If your production includes a Tweet file and did not include a tweets_media folder, this is because there was no media associated with the Tweet file.
 ----------------------
 twitter_circle_tweet_media
 Folder of images, videos, and/or gifs shared in the account’s Tweets that are shared with a Twitter Circle.
 Note: this folder does not include media hosted on other platforms but linked on Twitter (for example, Youtube videos).